forhappy/reveldb/README.md

 - input: nfal(num-files-at-levelN, optional): the number of files at level N, where N is an ASCII representation of a level number(e.g. "0").

-- input: stats(optional): statistics about internal operatoins of the DB.
+- input: leveldb.stats(optional): statistics about internal operatoins of the DB.

-- input: sst(optional): describes all of the sstables that make up the db contents.
+- input: leveldb.sst(optional): describes all of the sstables that make up the db contents.

 - output: miscellaneous properties of the specified database according to the input.